iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - create a LightScheduler
     - create an event at XX to turn on the light
-    - create an event at XX+1min turn on the light
+    - create an event at XX+Ymin turn on the light
     - check if the Light object is on at XX
-    - check if the Light object is on at XX+1min
+    - check if the Light object is on at XX+Ymin

-25. The user cannot create multiple events with contradictory states for the same Light object.
+25. The user cannot create multiple events with contradictory states for the same Light object at the same Light.

     - create a LightScheduler
     - create an event at XX to turn on the light